 Shark Fishing From The Surf Has Been Good

-So you want to catch a shark from the surf eh?
+(August 2018) … So you want to catch a shark from the surf eh?
 This is no easy task if you are going to release some of these larger beasts the correct way.
 The problem is what is the correct way?
 The Delaware law states to ensure it is done in a manner that is safe for both the angler and the shark.
 Cutting the line immediately is the recommended technique, but that leaves a large hook in a shark’s mouth with line still attached which can be detrimental to the shark.
 Especially if the hook is one of those high dollar stainless or aluminum ones, they will not dissolve.
-Event the larger cheaper hooks take time to dissolve.
+Even the larger, cheaper hooks take time to dissolve.
 So how do you release it safer for the shark?
 If you know what you are doing you can do it like we describe below, but there are degrees of experience.
-What is normal for us that do this looks crazy to people who do not.
+What is normal for us that do this, looks crazy to people who do not.

 We had to do this for DSU when we tagged sand tigers.
 We had to get the shark on the surf so the researchers could tag them and the only way to do that was go get the shark.
 Never ever use a tail rope on these sharks in the surf.
 Do not remove them from the water.
 We get really wet keeping them in the surf area and breaking waves at times.
 It is also a good idea to do this on the calmer surf days for your own safety.
-A day of 5 foot waves is not a good an idea for shark fishing from the surf.
+A day of five foot waves is not a good an idea for shark fishing from the surf.

 Jason Satterfield, in the picture, and his crew get into the water with the shark and they cut the hooks with a bolt cutter if they cannot remove the hook in a matter of seconds with a dehooker.
 Jason would rather lose a cheap hook than stress the shark.
 The longer you stress the shark, the worse it can be for the shark.
-These guys are also tagging the sharks with apex predator tags for NOAA, and they do that in the water as well.
-I could spend hours describing how you do this so we will do a bit of a series on land based shark fishing in Delaware.
+Lactic acid buildup from the long fight will kill the shark, even if it swam off strong they die later.
+You have to get these sharks in fast.
+That takes real leg work and heavy offshore gear.
+Not your Walmart spinning set up.

 Again we do not recommend anyone try this unless they are experienced or try it out with a crew that knows what they are doing.
 When we tagged sharks I had a few crews out there of experienced anglers.
 Buddy of mine looked at me when they had a shark to the surf line.

 You have someone take a picture while you are working the shark, don’t pose.
 Just get the job done let your friends take the pictures.
 In this case Go Pros work great too, you can pull pictures off the video later.